"Barcodes" for continuous maps and a brief introduction to Alternative Morse Theory: Introduction

 \section{Introduction}

 Classical Morse Theory (C.M.T) considers smooth functions $f: M\to \mathbb R$ on smooth manifolds $M$ whose all critical points are non-degenerate (generic smooth functions) and, under some conditions, relates them to the homology of the underlying manifold.
 This is done by providing a family of chain complexes, each associated to some additional data, but all isomorphic \footnote {when the chain complex is a complex of $\kappa-$vector spaces, as it will be the case in this paper, the unicity will follow from calculations; when the chain complex is of modules over an arbitrary ring this was established in \cite {CR} } and therefore called {\it Morse complex} which calculate the homology of the manifold.
-The Morse complex explains the relations between the number $c_r$ of critical points of the index $r$ and the dimension $\beta_r$ of the $r-$homology vector spaces (the $r-$Betti numbers) and detect existence of instantons (e.g. isolated trajectories between rest points) for a vector field which admits the function $f$ as Lyapunov function.
+The Morse complex explains the relations between the number $c_r$ of critical points of the index $r$ and the dimension $\beta_r$ of the $r-$homology vector spaces (the $r-$Betti numbers) and detects existence of instantons (e.g. isolated trajectories between rest points) for a vector field which admits the function $f$ as Lyapunov function.
 The Morse complex is also equipped with an $\mathbb R-$ filtration by sub complexes which calculate the homology of the piece $f^{-1} ((-\infty, t]).$ This filtration is locally constant in $t$ outside the critical values of $f.$ The elementary Morse theory, as summarily reviewed in Section 3, has extensions to various type of smooth infinite dimensional manifolds and smooth Whitney stratified spaces and to the case when the set of non degenerate critical points consists of submanifolds rather than points. .2in

-Alternative Morse Theory (A.M.T) begins with a continuous map $f: X\to \mathbb R$ and refines the set $CR(f)$ of critical values of $f$ \footnote {the values $t$ for which the homology of the level $f^{-1} (t)$ changes}, into a collection of four type of intervals which, in topological persistence homology theory, are referred to as {\it barcodes}.
+Alternative Morse Theory (A.M.T) begins with a continuous map $f: X\to \mathbb R$ and refines the set $CR(f)$ of critical values of $f$ \footnote {the values $t$ for which the homology of the level $f^{-1} (t)$ changes}, into a collection of four types of intervals which, in topological persistence homology theory \footnote {proposed in \cite {ELZ} further extended in \cite {CSM} and \cite {BD11}} are referred to as {\it barcodes}.